 A committee primarily formed to support or oppose a LAFCO proposal must file monthly statements (instead of quarterly and semi-annual statements) from the date a petition application or resolution of application is filed until the measure is placed on the ballot.
 If a measure is not placed on the ballot, the committee must file monthly statements until it terminates.
-The first statement is due on the 15th See Chapter 8 for information related to 24-hHour/10-Day contribution reports (Form 497).

-of the month following the date the application was filed with LAFCO or the date the committee qualifies, whichever is later.
+The first statement is due on the 15th of the month following the date the application was filed with LAFCO or the date the committee qualifies, whichever is later.
 It will cover contributions and expenditures beginning January 1 of the year the committee began raising funds through the last day of the calendar month in which the application was filed or the committee qualifies.
 Subsequent statements are due on the 15th of each calendar month, covering the prior calendar month.